vuejs/v2.vuejs.org/src/resources/partners.md

         name: Modus Create
         logo: https://res.cloudinary.com/modus-labs/image/upload/v1533109874/modus/logo-vertical-black.svg
         description:
             "Modus Create is a digital product agency that supports clients with business and product strategy consulting, customer experience, cloud services, and Agile software delivery.
-Our official partnerships with Atlassian, AWS, Cloudflare, GitHub, Ionic Framework, and Vue.js reinforce our proven results with digital transformation with organizations from startups to the Fortune 100."
+Our official partnerships with Atlassian, AWS, InVision, Cloudflare, GitHub, Ionic Framework, and Vue.js reinforce our proven results with digital transformation with organizations from startups to the Fortune 100."
         proficiencies:
             - VueJs
             - name: AWS